Simplifying Dependent Reductions in the Polyhedral Model: Background: Polyhedral Model

-\item [\(\mathcal{P}\)] a polyhedral set representing the statement's domain.
-Since each point in the domain corresponds to one concrete execution instance of the statement, if $\mathcal{P}$ is $\polyhedral[p]{[t] : e}$, then $p$ corresponds to the set of parameters of the program and $t$ corresponds to the set of loop variables of the statement.
+\item [\(\mathcal{P}\)] is a polyhedral set representing the statement's domain.
+Each point in the domain corresponds to one concrete execution instance of the statement.
+If $\mathcal{P}$ is $\polyhedral[p]{[t] : e}$, then $p$ corresponds to the set of parameters of the program and $t$ corresponds to the loop variables of the statement. \end{description}